-Cornell Engineering Career Center serves undergraduate and graduate students in the College of Engineering by providing resources for career exploration, development, and planning.
+Cornell Engineering Career Center serves students in the College of Engineering by providing resources for career exploration, development, and planning.
 We are also dedicated to building and maintaining relationships with employers seeking to recruit Cornell Engineering talent.

 Inspire and empower Cornell Engineers to create lifelong career success.

 Location & Hours